11 March 2023

 1. Leonardo da Vinci: The Polyphasic Prodigy

-The Renaissance man, known for masterpieces like the Mona Lisa, had a sleep schedule as enigmatic as his art.
-Da Vinci followed the polyphasic sleep pattern, specifically the Uberman cycle.
-This meant he took 20-minute naps every four hours, totaling just 2 hours of sleep a day!
-While most of us are binging on Netflix, da Vinci was busy changing the world.
+The Renaissance master behind the Mona Lisa wasn’t just mysterious in his art—his sleep was just as unusual.
+Da Vinci followed the Uberman cycle, a polyphasic sleep pattern of 20-minute naps every four hours, totaling just two hours of sleep a day.
+While most of us binge Netflix, da Vinci was sketching, inventing, and redefining the world.

 2. Nikola Tesla: The Two-Hour Maverick